Deep Progressive Feature Aggregation Network for High Dynamic Range Imaging

 \subsubsection{Network Structure}

 As illustrated in Fig.\,\ref{overview}, the dense wavelet sub-network is responsible for merging aligned features and generating corresponding HDR images.
 Specifically, the dense wavelet sub-network first concatenates the aligned features (i.e., $F^{1\rightarrow 2}_{1}$ and $F^{3\rightarrow 2}_{1}$) and the reference feature $F^{2}_{1}$ along the channel dimension, where $F^{i\rightarrow 2}_{1}$ denotes the features generated by aligning $F^{i}_{1}$ with the reference feature $F^{2}_{1}$, where $i=1$ or $3$.
 Then, a convolutional layer with a kernel size of $3\times 3$ is applied to compress and fuse the concatenated features.
 The resulting fused feature is forwarded to three group-wavelet modules (Group WaveNets) for feature extraction in the wavelet domain.
-Each Group WaveNet is composed of two small, cascaded Dense wavelet networks (D-WaveNets), as shown in Fig.\,\ref{compents}(c), which play a significant role in feature extraction and HDR image reconstruction.
+As shown in Fig.\,\ref{compents}(c), a Group WaveNet, which is composed of two small, cascaded dense wavelet networks (D-WaveNets), plays a significant role in feature extraction and HDR image reconstruction.
 In our method, the output of the second D-WaveNet is concatenated with the input, followed by a convolutional layer for feature fusion.
-Furthermore, the outputs of the three Group WaveNets are concatenated, followed by two convolutional layers for fusion.
-Therefore, the proposed dense wavelet sub-network has a structure with the local-global dense connections.
-This can significantly increase the information interaction and fully utilize the features from different layers.
-At the output of the network, the estimated HDR $\hat{I}_{\text{H}}$ images are computed as follows:
+Furthermore, the output of the three Group WaveNets are concatenated, followed by two convolutional layers for fusion.
+Therefore, the proposed dense wavelet sub-network has a structure with local-global dense connections.
+This can significantly increase information interaction and fully utilize the features from different layers.
+At the output of the network, the estimated HDR $\hat{I}_{\text{H}}$ image is computed, as follows:

-where $F^{\prime}$ denotes the fused feature generated by the two convolutional layers and $\text{Conv}(\cdot)$ represents the convolutional layer with a kernel size of one.
+where $F^{\prime}$ denotes the fused feature generated by the two convolutional layers and $\text{Conv}(\cdot)$ represents a convolutional layer with a kernel size of one.